fish-shell/fish-shell/doc_src/cmds/fish_add_path.rst

 Components are normalized by :doc:`realpath <realpath>`.
 Trailing slashes are ignored and relative paths are made absolute (but symlinks are not resolved).
 If a component already exists, it is not added again and stays in the same place unless the ``--move`` switch is given.

-Components are added in the order they are given, and they are prepended to the path unless ``--append`` is given (if $fish_user_paths is used, that means they are last in $fish_user_paths, which is itself prepended to :envvar:`PATH`, so they still stay ahead of the system paths).
+Components are added in the order they are given, and they are prepended to the path unless ``--append`` is given.
+If $fish_user_paths is used, that means they are last in $fish_user_paths, which is itself prepended to :envvar:`PATH`, so they still stay ahead of the system paths.
+If the ``--path`` option is used, the paths are appended/prepended to :envvar:`PATH` directly, so this doesn't happen.

+With ``--path``, because :envvar:`PATH` must be a global variable instead of a universal one, the changes won't persist, so those calls need to be stored in :ref:`config.fish <configuration>`.

 If no component is new, the variable (:envvar:`fish_user_paths` or :envvar:`PATH`) is not set again or otherwise modified, so variable handlers are not triggered.